parallelUQ/PUQ/README.rst

     python Figure6_unimodal8.py

-Running this script takes about 2hrs.
+Running this script takes between 2.3 and 2.4 hours on a MacBook Pro with macOS Monterey, a 2.6 GHz Intel processor, and 16 GB of RAM.

 See the Figure6a.png and Figure6b.png saved under ``examples/`` directory.

 Final comments